VishnuSubramanian/learnjs/mozilla.md

         Check examples in core.js file

     Adding and removing array items:
         First of all, to add or remove an item at the end of an array we can use push() and pop() respectively.

+        unshift() and shift() work in exactly the same way as push() and pop(), respectively, except that they work on the beginning of the array, not the end.